·

 Ahangama

-Ahangama was one of my favourite spots to work remotely in Sri Lanka, it was chilled yet vibrant, so it’s definitely a place with balance.
+Ahangama was one of my favourite spots to work remotely in Sri Lanka, it was chilled yet vibrant, so it’s definitely a place with balance and easy to get to from Colombo.

-The only downside to Ahangama is that it’s slightly more spread out than other places on the south coast as it is in two parts, Ahangama and Kabalana Beach.
+The only downside to Ahangama is that it’s slightly more spread out than other places on the south coast, as it’s divided into two parts: Ahangama and Kabalana Beach.
 But it’s not too much of an issue if you’re not shy of a walk or have your own scooter.

 I also loved how close it was to places such as Unawatuna and Galle.